 Assets

 Broadly speaking, an asset is a tangible or intangible item of value that a company owns or is owed.
-Tangible assets can be seen and touched, such as property and buildings, while intangible assets, such as patents, cannot.
+Tangible assets, such as property and buildings, can be seen and touched while intangible assets, such as patents, cannot.
 Nonprofits categorize assets in the following three ways, depending on whether they’re tangible or intangible, as well as the amount of time it would take to convert them to cash, known as liquidity:

 • Other long-term (or noncurrent) assets: These are assets that don’t fit the definition of a current or fixed asset.
 They include intangible assets, such as intellectual property and patents, which can be amortized over time, as well as long-term investments in securities that are expected to be held for longer than one year.
 It also includes goodwill, which occurs when one company acquires another and refers to the amount paid above the acquired company’s book value.
-Goodwill can be attributed to the intangible value of the acquired company’s brand name, customer base and reputation.
+Goodwill can be attributed to the intangible value of the acquired company’s brand name, customer base, and reputation.

 Liabilities